aaugustin/django-sesame/README.rst

 Otherwise, a reasonable attempt has been made to provide a secure solution. django-sesame uses Django's signing framework to create signed tokens.

-Tokens are linked to the primary key of the ``User`` object and they never expire.
-However changing the user's password invalidates his token.
+Tokens are linked to the primary key and the password of the ``User``.
+Changing the password invalidates the token.
 Provided your authentication backend uses salted passwords — I hope it does — the token is invalidated even if the new password is identical to the old one.

-If you want a more advanced logic, like timed expiration, you should subclass ``sesame.backends.ModelBackend``.
+By default, tokens never expire.
+If you want them to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds.
+Then each token will contain the time it was generated at and django-sesame will check if it's still valid at each login attempt.

 How to
 ======